Phillip Boykin

-Phillip Boykin (sometimes credited as Phillip Lamar Boykin) (born November 2, 1968) is an American bass-baritone, broadway, gospel, jazz and opera singer, film and stage actor.
+Phillip Boykin (sometimes credited as Phillip Lamar Boykin) (born November 2, 1968) is an American Tony Award nominated actor and bass-baritone singer.
+He is most well known for portraying Hades in the Broadway production of Hadestown from September 2023 to January 2025 and rejoined the company in April 2025 for a run set through August 2025.
+He later reprised the role in the West End production, performing alongside the original Broadway stars from February 11 until March 9, 2025.

 Early life

 One of ten children, Boykin grew up in Greenville, South Carolina.
 He started studies in Opera Performance at South Carolina State College before transferring to the North Carolina School of the Arts.
 He left NCSA in 1990 and moved to the Hartt School of the University of Hartford where he received his Bachelor of Music in Vocal Performance in 1995.
 He later studied toward a Master's degree in Opera and Jazz Vocals from Howard University.

 He received the 2015 Hartt Alumni Award from The Hartt School.

 Career

+Boykin portrayed Joe in the 1999 to 2001 non-equity tour of Show Boat.
+He reprised the role in the 2008 North Shore Music Theatre production (which won him an IRNE Award), the 2009 Media Theatre production, and the 2013 Wells Fargo Pavilion production.
+He also played Caiaphas in the North Shore Music Theatre production of Jesus Christ Superstar in 2006.

-Boykin was nominated for the Tony Award, as well as the Drama Desk and Outer Critics Circle Award for Outstanding Featured Actor in a Musical for his role as Crown in the Broadway revival of Porgy and Bess (2012).
+He was nominated for the Tony Award, as well as the Drama Desk and Outer Critics Circle Award for Outstanding Featured Actor in a Musical for his role as Crown in the Broadway revival of Porgy and Bess (2012).
 He was awarded the Theater World Award for his Outstanding Broadway debut.
+He reprised the role in 2014 at Regent's Park Open Air Theatre.

-Boykin was also featured in On the Town which ran on Broadway at the Lyric Theatre in 2014-2015.
+Boykin portrayed Booker T. Washington in Ragtime at Avery Fisher Hall in 2013.
+He was also featured in On the Town which ran on Broadway at the Lyric Theatre in 2014-2015.
+In 2015, he starred as the Pirate King in New York City Center’s The Pirates of Penzance.
 In 2017 he was featured in the Broadway revival of Sunday in the Park with George.
 He made Broadway history as the first African-American Boatman/Lee Randolph in the production, which reopened Broadway's newest and oldest theater at the time, the Hudson Theatre, which played its last Broadway show in 1968.
 Boykin played the role of Tonton Julian in the Revival of Once on This Island, which opened on Broadway at the Circle in the Square Theatre on December 3, 2017 and closed on January 6, 2019.
+In 2022, he was featured in the Hugh Jackman led Broadway revival of The Music Man as Olin Britt and a Traveling Salesman.